drs-az/RxTracker/README.md

   blood pressure and heart rate.
 Charts can be downloaded as PNG images.
 - **Offline capable** – a service worker caches the HTML, CSS, JS and icons so the app continues to run without a network connection.
+- **On-device storage** – choose a folder and the app will keep a JSON file with your medications and logs.
+This folder is the primary location.
+If it can't be used later, the app falls back to browser storage and alerts you.

 ## Running locally